marcomaccio/camelatwork/ReadMe.md

-Camel Java Router Project
+    Camel @ Work
 =========================
+A series of workable tutorials about Apache Camel,  mutuated from working experience

 To build this project use

-    mvn install
+    mvn clean install

-To run this router from within Maven use

-    mvn exec:java

 For more help see the Apache Camel documentation